 Forests play an important role in sustaining life on earth.
 They act as carbon sinks and help to regulate the climate on local and global scales.
 Forests also act as stores for excess water, and as such play a role as natural reservoirs and water purification plants.
 By mitigating the effects of flooding, they serve as natural storm-water management systems.
 Forests act as habitats for numerous species and as a store for genetic material for both plant and animal life.

-As of 2010, approximately 31% of the earth's land is forest.
-Of these, 93% of these forests are naturally occurring, while the other 7% are man-made.
-The earth's forest cover is unevenly distributed, with some countries having most of their land covered in forest while others have little or no forest cover at all.
+Approximately 31% of the earth's land is covered by forests.
+One-third of this forest area is primary forest or naturally regenerated forests where effects of human activitis is absent or minimal.
+The earth's forest cover is, however, unevenly distributed, with some countries having most of their land covered in forest while others have little or no forest cover at all.

 Like many other ecosystems, forest ranges tend to disregard the geographical borders of countries.
 Europe has the highest forest cover of all continents, due in large part to the massive forests of the Russian Federation.
 As such, around a quarter of the earth's forests are found in Europe.
 South America, which holds the Amazon forest, has 21% of the planet's forest cover.
 North and Central America come in third, with around 18% of the world's forests, most of which are found in Canada and the U.S.